graphops/docs/docs/launchpad/quick-start.md

 - [x] We now have our own private git repo containing the declarative configuration for our cluster deployments
 - [x] We have installed all the tooling dependencies on our local machine, which will be used to control the cluster
-- [ ] Next: Copy `sample.helmfile.yaml` to `helmfile.yaml` and edit it to customize and deploy Namespaces on the Kubernetes cluster
+- [ ] Next: Copy `sample.helmfile.yaml` to `helmfile.yaml` and edit it to select which Namespaces you would like to deploy on your Kubernetes cluster

 ### Customize your helmfiles